Follow us on social media

 - response to an item for public consultation.

-If we link to an external website, Twitter account or YouTube video, we do not necessarily endorse that website, service or person.
+When we link to an external website (such as Twitter, a business in a case study, etc), we do not necessarily endorse that website, service or person.

 Such sites and associated content are not under the control of business.qld.gov.au.
 As such, we are not responsible for the content or reliability of links, or for any loss or inconvenience arising from their use.